EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

     !!!
 Note

-        **National Safe Haven users**: If you want to use a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.
+        **National Safe Haven users**: If using a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.

 * **Container name**: Name to be given to the container when it is run.
 If omitted, then the container image name is used e.g., `epcc-ces-jupyter`.
 Your user name and a timestamp will be added as a prefix to the name when the container is run to the name to prevent name clashes if running multiple containers from the same image e.g., `laurie-060416105069-epcc-ces-jupyter`.
 * **Cores**: Number of cores/CPUs requested for this job.
-To run jobs via Open OnDemand requires you to select the resources you think your job will need, including the number of cores/CPUs.
 Your selected back-end must have at least that number of cores/CPUs request.
 * **Memory in GiB**: Memory requested for this job.
 Your selected back-end must have at least that amount of memory available.

 Click **Launch**.